MobileNativeFoundation/XCLogParser/README.md

 >Note: Errors thrown in post-action run scripts are silenced, so it could be hard to notice simple mistakes.

 The run script is executed in a temporary directory by Xcode, so you may find it useful to immediately open the generated output with `open MyAppLogs` at the end of the script.
-The Finder will automatically open the output folder after a build completes and you can then view the generatd HTML page that contains a nice visualization of your build! ✨
+The Finder will automatically open the output folder after a build completes and you can then view the generated HTML page that contains a nice visualization of your build! ✨

 ## Log Types